 - look at the clinical reasons for exceptionalism in individual cases

 - look at evidence for the safety and effectiveness of any treatment

 - ensure that the services we pay for will give patients the greatest health gains from the resources we have.

 How can I make an individual funding request?

 The IFR process is clinically led.
 This means that a patient will need the support of a clinician (usually the patient’s GP or hospital consultant) to make a case on their behalf and only if the clinician considers there to be clinical grounds for the request.
-The IFR policy provides details of the full process.
-We will add our new NCL Individual Funding Requests Policy to this page as soon as it has been agreed.
+An example of an IFR may be for a treatment or procedure either covered by the NCL Evidence Based Interventions and Clinical Standards Policy or the relevant Fertility Policy

 What does the application process involve?